marianina8/workshop/session1/examples/example9/README.md

-# Example 9 - JSON to YAML File Converter
+# Example 9 - Add flags to customize output, silence flag, or output to specify the name of an output file.

 This simple CLI requests input for a file that's contents match a specific format structure: